LeopardWeb Proxy Access

 LeopardWeb Proxy Access is a product that is controlled by the student as to who they identify to view information, and what information a designee can view.
-To be able to ask questions about this information in person or over the phone you will need to provide the Student Service Center Representative with the Passphrase provided to you by the student who authorized you to have Proxy Access.
+To be able to ask questions about this information in person or over the phone you will need to provide the Financial Aid or Student Account staff member with the Passphrase provided to you by the student who authorized you to have Proxy Access.

-How does a student give me FERPA authorization and a Passphrase so that I can contact and discuss my student’s information with a Student Service Representative?
+How does a student give me FERPA authorization and a Passphrase so that I can contact and discuss my student’s information with a Financial Aid or Student Account staff member?